How many schools are involved in your BYOT program?

 How does the school system secure the network from viruses and other possible issues with users bringing in their own devices?

 The school system has two SSIDs that are accessible.
 One is secured by WPA2 and as well as certificate on the client network.
-This is for district provided computers that authenticate through a radius server and are connectd to the client Vlan.
+This is for district provided computers that authenticate through a radius server and are connected to the client Vlan.
 The other is open, but sequestered on its own VLAN with ACLs restricting internal access to DHCP and DNS on the public network and is accessible by devices brought into the school system by teachers and students.
+Restrictions are in place to only allow for standard http and https traffic in order to further secure the network.

 Did the school system have to upgrade the wireless network?

-Four years ago through special purpose funding approved by the Forsyth County Voters, the district installed a wireless network in every school.
-Even four years ago, the district was already planning ahead for the time when students would bring in their own technology.
-After 4 years in use, the district has upgraded that infrastructure to the 802.11N protocol.
+Through special purpose funding approved by the Forsyth County Voters, the district installed a wireless network in every school in 2007.
+Even then, the district was already planning ahead for the time when students would bring in their own technology.
+Since then, the district upgraded that infrastructure to the 802.11N protocol.
+The recently passed 2014 BOND referendum has technology funds earmarked to upgrade and replace our network switch infrastructure and to update, replace, and infill the wireless structure district-wide as needed.
+The current implementation is no longer sufficient to support the increased traffic and does not provide the necessary signal strength in many areas that the BYOT handheld antennas require.

 What professional development did you provide your teachers?
 Students?

 The district began its initiative with professional development (PD) for 40 teachers in our district who came from 7 schools of different grade levels.
 Their principals were on board with exploring the implementation of BYOT.
 That training focused on the use of Web 2.0 tools and the use of centers to facilitate instruction with BYOT in the classroom.
 That was three years ago (before the preponderance of smartphones and iPads/tablets) , and now we also implement PD of BYOT with a focus on Project-Based Learning and the use of BYOT to build learning communities for our teachers and school leaders.
 We try to model the types of practices and pedagogy that we want the teachers to adopt in our PD.
-We are also focusing on levels of use of BYOT within our PD. we use Bernajean Porter’s Grappling’s Technology and Learning Spectrum to differentiate between Literacy, Adapting, and Transforming uses of technology.
+We are also focusing on levels of use of BYOT within our PD.
 We have the teachers work to create projects collaboratively about subject areas or areas of interest and share those with each other.
 The next step is for them to strategize how they would implement that type of activity within their classrooms.
 Student training is on-going within the classroom on an "as needed" basis depending on the types of activities they are completing with their devices.
 This training is conducted by classroom teachers, school-based instructional technology specialists (ITS), media specialists (MS), and district-level personnel; however, students also offer support and training to each other in the use of their technology tools.

 Are content lesson examples for teachers outside of your district available to view?

-We do have one lesson plan available on our BYOT Resources page called Colonial Struggles, but it is for elementary.
-We have veered somewhat away from developing lesson plans because we are shifting our concept of what a teacher does in the BYOT classroom.
+We have veered somewhat away from developing lesson plans for BYOT because we are shifting our concept of what a teacher does in the BYOT classroom.
 For example, we are trying to lead the teachers into handing over the learning standard to the students.
 It is the responsibility of the students to learn about that standard either individually or collaboratively and then to develop an original project/product to show what they have learned.
 We also want the students to be involved in the design of the rubric to evaluate both process and product resulting from BYOT.
 This is of course the ideal.
 We are also providing our teachers with a suite of tools to help give them additional strategies to use within BYOT - namely, Edublogs, Wikispaces, Socrative, and VoiceThread.

 How do you build BYOT into instruction for math and science classes?